ajacreations/ajacreations/README.md

 Changed my account to @anilectjose Https://github.com/anilectjose/

-Please be free to check my account 😊
+Feel free to check my new account 😊

+Thank you